JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 Sometimes polygons consist of two or more loops - this is how holes work.
 So `polymorph()` accepts both simple polygons and arrays of polygons, but always returns an array of polygons.

-In this first example, `fromshape`, the circle, is an array holding a single vector of Points (`pathtopoly()` returns an array of poygons), and `toshape`, the line, is a simple vector of points (the minimum of three points).
+In this first example, `fromshape`, the circle, is an array holding a single vector of Points (`pathtopoly()` returns an array of polygons), and `toshape`, the line, is a simple vector of points (the minimum of three points).
 In this case, with just simple polygons, only the first element of the result of the `polymorph()` function is needed.

 ```@example
 using Luxor # hide
-@drawsvg begin
+@drawsvg begin # hide
-background("black")
+background("black") # hide
-setline(0.5)
+setline(0.5) # hide
-sethue("gold")
 circlepath(O, 200, :path)
 fromshape = pathtopoly()
 toshape = [Point(0, -250), O, Point(0, 250)] # minimum of 3